Davids-Adamovics/Davids-Adamovics/README.md

 # Hello there, I'm Dāvids Adamovičs 👋

 Welcome to my GitHub profile!
-This is my digital playground where I post projects and sometimes break them
+This is my digital sandbox where I push projects and sometimes break them

 Visit my [🪐portfolio🪐](https://www.dadamov.info/) to learn more
 ## About Me 🚀